 Go on a wine tour in Val D’Orcia and Chianti

-Some of the best wine in the world cannot be left untasted.
-You can explore the Chianti Hills on a Vespa, stay at an old traditional winery, or even go on a hot air balloon above Tuscany hills.
+Some of the best wines in the world cannot be left untasted.
+You can explore the Chianti Hills on a Vespa, stay at an old traditional winery, or even go on a hot air balloon above the Tuscany hills.

 Spend a day at the Saturnia hot springs

 Ever since I’ve seen this place I said I want to get there someday!
 Shoot from above, the Saturnia waterfall looks like a place out of this world.